Cooperari/cooperari/README.md

 - Other features:
   - Improved race condition and deadlock detection mechanisms.
-  - Tests can probe for the reachability of code "hotspots", asserting that certain "hotspots" are always, never, or sometimes reached.
+  - Tests can probe for the reachability of code "hotspots", asserting that certain "hotspots" are always, never, or only sometimes reached.
   - Custom command-line JUnit test suite runner.
   - Yield point coverage reports are now generated.
 - Aspect-oriented code instrumentation: